 Give your app the name FirstDockerApp, and make sure to check the option that says – Place solution and project in the same directory.

 Click the Next button and then on the next screen select the latest version of DOT NET which is .NET 8.0.

 Click the Create button to create the app.
 We will now add Dockerfile to the app.

 A Dockerfile is a text based file but having no extension.
 It contains instructions to assemble a Docker image.
 In Visual Studio you can create Dockerfile effortlessly by right clicking the app name in the solution explorer then select Add ➤ Docker Support.

 Next, you will see a new window that requires you to select the target OS from Windows or Linux.

 You can select any one of them but note for windows 10 home it should be Linux only.
 So due to my OS being windows 10 home, I will select Linux.
 Moreover, linux OS much better as linux based docker images can also run on windows os.
-So, click the OK button and your Dockerfile will be created an opened in Visual Studio.
+So, click the OK button and your Dockerfile will be created.

 When Visual Studio creates Dockerfile it does a couple of things in the background: